xdien/cipher/examples/05-workspace-memory-team-progress/README.md

   }
 }
 ```
-Below are the main environment variables for `workspace memory` in your mcp config.
-For more environment variable config, you can see here [.env.example](.env.example) or [README](README.md):
+Above are the main environment variables for `workspace memory` in your mcp config.
+For more environment variable config, you can see here [README](https://github.com/campfirein/cipher/blob/main/README.md) or [.env.example](https://github.com/campfirein/cipher/blob/main/.env.example) :

-> **💡 Note:** Note that on `aggregator` mode, the llm set in [cipher.yml](examples/05-workspace-memory-team-progress/cipher.yml) is only used for `ask_cipher` tool since your agents directly call all the other tools.
-So in the examples above, `USE_ASK_CIPHER=false` disables the llm usage entirely.
+> **💡 Note:** Note that on `aggregator` mode, the llm set in [cipher.yml](https://github.com/campfirein/cipher/blob/main/examples/05-workspace-memory-team-progress/cipher.yml) is only used for `ask_cipher` tool since your agents directly call all the other tools.
+So if `USE_ASK_CIPHER=false` like avoe, this disables the llm usage entirely.
 >
-> However, the reason we still need an API key is for the embedding model.
-If you don't set the embedding model in [cipher.yml](examples/05-workspace-memory-team-progress/cipher.yml), it uses the a default embedding of the same provider as the llm.
+> However, the reason we still need an API key is for **the embedding model**.
+If you don't set the embedding model in [cipher.yml](https://github.com/campfirein/cipher/blob/main/examples/05-workspace-memory-team-progress/cipher.yml), it uses the a default embedding of the same provider as the llm.
 For example, if the llm is from `openai`, the default embedding is `text-embedding-3-small`.
 ## Tool Availability

 Workspace memory provides two specialized tools for team progress tracking: